slashinfty/gscl/README.md

       "title": "layoutName",
       "playerX": [ //replace with number
-        "element": {multiple-word CSS properties} //add more as necessary ] //add as many players as supported
+        "element": {multiple-word CSS properties} //add more as necessary ], //add as many players as supported
+      "details": [
+        "element": {multiple-word CSS properties} //add more as necessary ]
     } //add more as necessary
   ]
 }